-The embankment slopes were observed to be in good condition.
+The embankment slopes were observed to be in fair condition.
 Signs of ground movement, such as sloughing or sliding, cracking, subsidence, or bulging, were not observed on the embankment slopes.
-Evidence of significant or excessive erosion or slope deterioration was not observed on the embankment slopes.
-It was apparent from visual observation that repair of embankment slopes is being performed as needed, and the weekly inspection forms confirm that repair work was completed on several occasions in 2020 (refer to Appendix A for specific repair locations).
+Evidence of excessive erosion or slope deterioration was not observed on the embankment slopes.
+At the time of the visual observation on October 28, 2021, work was being performed on the south embankment slopes to address erosion rills.
+The weekly inspection forms indicate that work was also performed in other locations to address erosion rills and unwanted vegetation over the last year.
 Native vegetation has been established on the embankment slopes.
-The embankment slopes had adequate vegetative coverage at the time of the visual observation, with more mature vegetation on the east, north, and west slopes than on the south slopes.
-Reestablishment of vegetation in repair locations should be monitored in 2021.
+The west, north, and east embankment slopes had adequate vegetative coverage at the time of the visual observation.
+Vegetation on the south embankment slopes had been impacted by the ongoing work, and these slopes will need to be reseeded.
+Reestablishment of vegetation in areas where work has been performed to address erosion rills should be monitored.
 Unusually poor or thriving vegetative growth was not observed on the embankment slopes.
-No trees or woody vegetation were observed on the embankment slopes.
-Two animal burrows were observed on the embankment slopes, but there was no evidence of recent animal burrowing (refer to Appendix A for animal burrow locations).
-The typical condition of the embankment slopes is depicted in Photograph 3.
+A few small trees were observed near the crest of an embankment slope near the northeastern corner of the facility (Appendix A indicates the location of the small trees).
+During the visual observation on October 28, 2021, Golder recommended that Tri-State remove the small trees.
+However, the trees do not pose a threat to structural stability and did not impact Golder's ability to inspect the facility.
+One animal burrow was observed on an embankment slope, but there was no evidence of recent animal burrowing (Appendix A indicates the animal burrow location).
+The animal burrow does not pose a threat to structural stability.
+The typical condition of the south embankment slopes is depicted in Photograph 3.
+The typical condition of the west, north, and east embankment slopes is depicted in Photograph 4.

-Photograph 3: Typical Embankment Slope Condition
+Photograph 3: Typical Embankment Slope Condition (South Embankment Slopes)